 Click to download PDF for PCL duplex printers.
 Release 1.00 17 June 2018.

 Click to download Colour Print Test.
 Version 2 Released 4 April 2019.

 I have devised a straightforward way of providing an alternative place (a pseudo application) to put the Articles files (and Choices) which once set up, allows the Articles Directory to be moved between the Pluto application and the new location with a simple shift drag and returned again if necessary.
 Full instructions on how !PlutoDat works and is set up, can be found in the Help file to be found inside the pseudo application.

 PlutoDat is also a useful way of providing a single location for access of files over the network.
-This version now implements full parallel alignment between the Master !Pluto and the Slave !Pluto running on the remote computer and is a major update over previous versions 0.5x or 0.60.
-A solution has been found to the problem of Pluto storing the hardcoded paths to transport applications in Choices, the solution allows the same Choices to be used in the slave installations as used in the Master installation.
-When the Slave Pluto quits, any Backups of downloaded Mail and News (and NewsHound dunGroup file) are transferred back to !PlutoDat where they are retrieved by the Master !Pluto the next time it is run.
+This version now implements full parallel alignment between the Master !Pluto and the dependant !Pluto running on the remote computer and is a major update over previous versions 0.5x or 0.60.
+A solution has been found to the problem of Pluto storing the hardcoded paths to transport applications in Choices, the solution allows the same Choices to be used in the dependant installations as used in the Master installation.
+When the dependant Pluto quits, any Backups of downloaded Mail and News (and NewsHound dunGroup file) are transferred back to !PlutoDat where they are retrieved by the Master !Pluto the next time it is run.

-All that is required are the addition of some obey files to !Pluto and the replacement of the !Run files of the Master and Slave copies of !Pluto by supplied substitute !Run files.
-Instructions and examples are provided of two obey files which need to be tailored to the machines on which they run, this will enable the transport programs to be found on different systems and allow the Slave !Pluto to find !PlutoDat.
+All that is required are the addition of some obey files to !Pluto and the replacement of the !Run files of the Master and dependant copies of !Pluto by supplied substitute !Run files.
+Instructions and examples are provided of two obey files which need to be tailored to the machines on which they run, this will enable the transport programs to be found on different systems and allow the dependant !Pluto to find !PlutoDat.

 Click here to download !PlutoDat.
 Release 1.11 26 November 2020.

 Instructions on using !HForm